vault-thirteen/SFRODB/ReadMe.md

 on the TCP/IP.
 Only data retrieval operations are supported making this engine suitable for sharing of static content.

-An example of a client can be found in the `example\client` folder.
+An example of a client can be found in the `cmd\client` folder.

 ## Caching